rustymagnet3000/pyopenssl_automate_certificate_verification/README.md

 >     Under Unix the c_rehash script will automatically create symbolic links to a
 >     directory of certificates.

+The `c_rehash` tool does that work for you:
+> rehash scans directories and calculates a hash value of each ".pem", ".crt", ".cer", or ".crl" file in the specified directory list and creates symbolic links for each file

-The code in this repo assumes you have a directory of Certificates - that represents your `Trust Store` - and you have the `c_rehash`tool installed:
+The code in this repo assumes you have a directory of Certificates.
+These certificates represent your `Trust Store` - and you have the `c_rehash`tool installed:
 ```
 class Verifier:
     def __init__(self, ca_dir=Path(getcwd() + '/support/ca_files'),
                  c_rehash_loc=environ['HOME'] + '/openssl/bin/c_rehash'):
 ```

-> rehash scans directories and calculates a hash value of each ".pem", ".crt", ".cer", or ".crl" file in the specified directory list and creates symbolic links for each file

 If you don't have the `symbolic links` the `verify step` will fail.